TWA Hotel: Construction

 Groundbreaking took place on December 15, 2016, in a ceremony attended by Governor Cuomo, Queens Borough President Melinda Katz, and former employees of Trans World Airlines.
+The developers signed a 75-year lease with the state.
+During construction, workers had to excavate a new basement next to the existing headhouse; it took several months to drain the water from the basement.
+In addition, the hotel's acoustic engineers used a sound booth while trying to design the rooms' acoustics.
+The structures on either side of the headhouse were demolished, and hotel-room towers were built on either side.
+The project also involved conducting asbestos abatement and replacing many original details, such as the custom ceramic floor tiles and the 486 variously-shaped window panels, with replicas of the originals.
+The departure board from the original design was also restored.
+Since the headhouse was a designated landmark, the renovation was eligible for federal and state tax credits.

 A topping out ceremony for the hotel's first tower was held in December 2017, followed by the topping out of the second tower in March 2018.
 The next month, a model hotel room built inside a JFK Airport hangar was shown to the press.
+The project received a $230 million construction loan from M&T Bank in May 2018.

-That October, a Lockheed Constellation L-1649 Starliner was shipped to the hotel site for conversion into a cocktail bar.
-The Starliner arrived at the hotel site at the end of November 2018.
-In March it was displayed in Times Square.
+A sales office and exhibition center, located on the 86th floor of One World Trade Center, was occasionally opened to the public while the renovation was ongoing.
+That October, Lockheed Constellation L-1649 Starliner N8083H "Star of America" was shipped to the hotel site for conversion into a cocktail bar.
+The Starliner arrived at the hotel site at the end of November 2018, and in March 2019 its fuselage was displayed in Times Square.
 The hotel started taking reservations in February 2019 in advance of a May opening.

+Operation

 The hotel opened on May 15, 2019.
+Shortly after the hotel opened, its TWA Food Hall was shuttered after failing a food inspection, though it reopened not long thereafter.
+In 2024, MCR refinanced the hotel with a $290 million loan from Barclays.

 Description

-Morse Development developed the site along with MCR, which operates middle-to-budget hotels in the United States.
+The site was developed by MCR Hotels, which operates middle-to-budget hotels in the United States.
 It is the only hotel operating within the boundaries of JFK Airport.
+The original headhouse was designed by Eero Saarinen and Roche-Dinkeloo (the latter of which took over the design after Saarinen died).
 Beyer Blinder Belle is the architectural firm responsible for renovating the terminal, while Lubrano Ciavarra Architects designed the two new buildings.
 Stonehill Taylor designed the hotel rooms, and INC Architecture and Design designed the underground event space with 45 meeting rooms and a 7000 ft2 meeting hall.
 Arup provided structural engineering, with Jaros, Baum & Bolles delivering MEP services.
+In addition, Mathews Nielson was the landscape architect, while Cerami & Associates was the acoustic engineer.